 Time: 10:35 AM - 11:55 AM Teacher: Teacher F Subject: English Grade X On-site: Observe/Gather Data Learning Environment The teacher reminded students of expectations several times during class.
 Positive statements were made to groups of students on task.
 Other groups corrected their behaviors.
 High expectations for academics and behavior.
-High expectations for academics and behavior devices them as needed.
-After meeting with the Catapult Coach, the teacher completed a reset of expectations for the dass.
+Respectful Relationships Evidence: Some groups take longer than others to respond, but after three times of reminding them of behaviors the dass.
 Respectful Relationships Evidence: Some groups take longer than others to respond, but after three times of reminding them of behaviors students are on board.
 Language remains positive and encouraging.
 Students are respectful with their responses to the teacher.
-Respectful Relationships Evidence: Some groups take longer than others to respond, but after three times of reminding them of behaviors students are on board.
-Language remains positive and encouraging.
-Students are respectful with their responses to the teacher.
-Metacher reviewed sides on cause and effect.
-Approximately half of the students responded correctly.
-As a closure to the teacher reviewed sides on cause and effect.
-In ecach reacher to follow up with a grade level text and check for understanding again.
-Mow/Understand the Objective/Learning Target when a child's book is used; however, understanding needs to be measured with grade level text.
-Activates Relevant Knowledge Activates Relevant Knowledge Time: 12:00 PM - 12:40 PM Teacher: Teacher Subject: English Grade X On-site: Co-Plan, Teacher(s) Consult Comments: The Catapult Coach and teacher collaborated on the lesson plans and classroom expectations.
+Respecting Relevant Knowledge (ARK) and Objectives The teacher reviewed sides on cause and effect.
+He coach reminded the teacher to follow up with a grade level text and check for understanding again.
+Mow/Understand the Objective/Learning farget when a child's book is used; however, understanding needs to be measured with grade level text.
+Most students understand the learning target when a child's book is used; however, understanding needs to be measured with grade level text.
+Activates Relevant Knowledge Time: 12:00 PM - 12:40 PM Teacher: Teacher Subject: English Grade X On-site: Co-Plan, Teacher(s) Consult Comments: The Catapult Coach and teacher collaborated on the lesson plans and classroom expectations.
 The coach also modeled for the teacher how to introduce learning concepts based on the lesson plan.
 The coach also: - Modeled aspects of the lesson plan with the teacher. -Returned to the teacher's classroom during 4th period to model behavior expectation. -Retirerated step by step procedures for classroom management. -Modeled positive language to guide behaviors.